assafna/alphafold-slurm/README.md

 - `CONTAINER_PATH` - path to the container squash file.
 - `DATA_DIR` - path to the directory which includes all the downloaded databases.
-- `OUTPUT_DIR` - path to the directory where the inferencing outputs will be. __Note:__ a subfolder will be created for every new Slurm job based on the job ID.
+- `OUTPUT_DIR` - path to the directory where the inferencing outputs will be.

+    __Note:__ a subfolder will be created for every new Slurm job based on the job ID.

 - `FASTA_DIR` - path to the directory which includes the FASTA files.
 - `FASTA_PATH` - name of the FASTA file to inference.
 - `FINAL_RUN_OPTIONS` - modify this argument for using a different model and database presets.

-__Note:__ the script assumes a single FASTA file is inferenced at a time, AlphaFold supports inferencing more than a single FASTA file but _NOT_ in parallel, and _NOT_ in multi-GPU manner.
+__Note:__ the script assumes a single FASTA file is inferenced at a time, AlphaFold supports inferencing of more than a single FASTA file but _NOT_ in parallel, and _NOT_ in multi-GPU manner.
 Therefore, it is recommended to inference a single FASTA file in a single Slurm job, with a single GPU.

 ## Submit a Slurm job